Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 ### In-Game MCM options

 Fahdon utilizes [MCM Recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719) by the lovely MrowPurr and does not require modification.
-Certain MCM elements have been hidden by [MenuMaid](https://www.nexusmods.com/skyrimspecialedition/mods/60087), so if you do not see an MCM that you wish to modify, feel free to re-enable the MCMs via the MenuMaid MCM. **DO NOT edit MCM settings while connected to a server.
-Disconnect before touching the MCM.**
+If you wish to make any modifications to the MCM, be sure to disconnect before touching the MCM and sync all changes with your other party members.**

 ### Starting the Game